-Ioannis Simaiakis McKinsey & Company

-Associate Washington, DC

-Email: simaiakis@alum.mit.edu

-Ioannis Simaiakis is a Management Consultant with McKinsey's Operations Practice in Washington, DC.
+Ioannis Simaiakis McKinsey & Company Associate Washington, DC Email: simaiakis@alum.mit.edu Ioannis Simaiakis is a Management Consultant with McKinsey's Operations Practice in Washington, DC.
 He received his Ph.D. in aeronautics and astronautics from the Massachusetts Institute of Technology.
 His research focused on the development of new estimation techniques, queuing models, and dynamic programming algorithms for predicting taxi-out times in the airport terminal area, and for airport operations planning under uncertainty.
 He is the recipient of the Kevin Corker Award for Best Paper in the USA/Europe Air Traffic Management Research and Development Seminar (2011) and the CNA Award for Operational Analysis (2012).
 He is currently mainly interested in the integration of strategy and operations in large organizations.

-Emerald Simons Gulfstream Aerospace Corporation Acoustics and Vibration Engineer Savannah, GA Email: emerald.simons@gulfstream.com

-Emerald Simons holds a Bachelor of Science Degree in Mechanical Engineering and a Master of Science Degree in Applied Engineering with a concentration in Energy Science from Georgia Southern University.
+Emerald Simons Gulfstream Aerospace Corporation Acoustics and Vibration Engineer Savannah, GA Email: emerald.simons@gulfstream.com Emerald Simons holds a B.S.
+Degree in mechanical engineering and a M.S.
+Degree in applied engineering with a concentration in Energy Science from Georgia Southern University.
 She pursued engineering after separation from service as an Apache Attack Helicopter Repairer.
 Longing to get back into the field of aviation, she worked towards a career in the aerospace industry.
-Her master's thesis was on the combustion sound and vibration characteristics of an aero-derivative gas turbine, with focus on the use of alternative fuels.
-She is currently an Acoustics and Vibration Engineer at Gulfstream Aerospace Corporation.
+Her Master's thesis was on the combustion sound and vibration characteristics of an aero-derivative gas turbine, with focus on the use of alternative fuels.
+Emerald is currently an Acoustics and Vibration Engineer at Gulfstream Aerospace Corporation.
 Outside of work, she enjoys spending time with her husband and daughter, cooking, and eating.